Anthony

 method that: water solution of copper salt or copper salt and

-alloy component salt with the concentration of 0.001 to 1 mol/L is
+alloy component salt with the concentration of 0.001 to 1 mol/L

-30 to 180min after the reaction for 30 to 180min under the
+carried out for 30 to 180min after the reaction for 30 to 180min

-copper/copper alloy nanoparticle for surface modification which is
+concentration.; The copper/copper alloy nanoparticle for surface

-distribution, difficult clustering, good antioxidant property,
+particle size and distribution, difficult clustering, good

-monodisperse property and good dispersion stability in the organic
+antioxidant property, monodisperse property and good dispersion

-solvent.
-The preparation process and a device of the
+stability in the organic solvent.
+The preparation process and a

-nano-copper/copper alloy particle for surface modification are
+device of the nano-copper/copper alloy particle for surface

-large-scale industrial production.
+applicable to the large-scale industrial production.

 Method for preparing metallic copper nano particle